 It’s like a big old experiment.
 With time you can peacefully explore different nutritional principles in a way that works for you.
 You can be mindful of your macros (proteins, fats and carbs) and look at how your body responds to them.
 For example, I find I feel my best when I have some protein at most meals and snacks.
 Meals and snacks “stick” with me longer this way.
 I also notice I feel my best when many (but not all) of these protein sources are plant based.
 This isn’t a rule, but me responding, respectfully to how my body feels.

 Without all the noise of Diet Culture (we reject that in Principle 1), and with the new-found tools and reclaimed body awareness as we honour our hunger (principle 2), we make space for Gentle Nutrition (principle 10).
 We can focus on the quality of the foods we choose not as a measure of their “moral value” as ascribed by Diet Culture, but by measure of how they make our bodies feel!
 We more naturally shift into an easy relationship with food and nutritional principles grounded in science, common sense and body wisdom.
 And all that time, energy and money you used to spend on dieting and food obsession?
 You can re-allocate it to living your one, precious, brilliant life!

 Sound amazing?!
 Want to dig in?
 I’d love to support you!
 I’m currently taking one-to-one clients for Intuitive Eating Coaching.
-You can also go it alone with my Intuitive Eating Course or have a hybrid of learning solo PLUS coaching and community by joining the Intuitive Eating Course PLUS Coaching + Community Membership.
+If you’re more of a self-directed learner, you can also check out my virtual Intuitive Eating Course!
 Bottom line: there are lots of ways to explore!
 Let me know if you have any questions!